pverscha/phd_thesis/17-chapter_7_other_projects.md

 ## Other projects {#chapter:other_projects}
 \renewcommand{\sectionmark}[1]{\markright{\textsf{Chapter \thechapter.~ Other projects conducted during my PhD}}}

-*During the course of my career as a PhD student, I have also been working on a lot of different research projects for which I was not the main contributor, but for which I, nonetheless, provided a significant addition.
+*During the course of my career as a PhD student, I have also been working on a lot of different research projects for which I was either not the main contributor (but still provided a significant addition), or which are smaller side-projects that I wanted to experiment with.
-I have selected two of these projects and included them as sections in this chapter.*
+I have selected three of these projects and included them as sections in this chapter.*

 \newpage